 Long after the original founders have passed, the company is still making its marks in the rich Swiss tradition of watchmaking.
 In 1885, it created the first timepiece that can resist magnetic fields.
 If you’re familiar with the company motto, you’ll realize that it is a great way to summarize its history: “Do better if possible, and that is always possible.”

 Nobody owns a Vacheron Constantin just by accident

 Vacheron Constantin, already a time-tested force in watchmaking since its inception in the 16th century, is familiar and very much in touch with its customers.

 Who is the ideal customer for the company, you ask?
 For years, it has been individuals who have a passionate interest in horology.
 Before stepping into a store, you are already familiar with the name, with its legacy needing no narration.
 A customer seeks the Swiss brand with already a watch in mind: opulent, beautiful, dependable, and worth the price.
 The 200 years and so history of the firm is proof of its durability and value, and the watch connoisseurs turned customers place great value in this.

 The company motto, “Do better if possible, and that is always possible” was first uttered by François Constantin in a letter to Jacques-Barthélemy Vacheron.
 Two centuries later, it remains a guiding statement of the company, despite the changing landscape of the Swiss watch industry.

 Despite the number of iconic watches under its wing, including the Overseas and the Patrimony, and even the awe-inducing Kallista, and its tradition of bringing back the most dependable watches of its past because of the insistence of its clientele, Vacheron Constantin still wants to be better.
 It does this not by finishing its timepieces faster and producing more than necessary; the very traditional firm still values quality over quantity.

-Shop for Vacheron Constantin Watches Online
+Search for a Discount Code Before Shopping for Vacheron Constantin Watches Online